spglib/spglib/fortran/example/README.md

-# How to use spglib example file in Fortran
+# Fortran example

-This is the README file for spglib examples for Fortran.
+This is an example of how to use Spglib through the Fortran api

 ## Examples of using spglib in a cmake project